TheTrueProblematic/UploadedLife/README.md

 - **Identity Theft Arc**: Force the breach by collecting multiple ID-requiring services and advancing beyond month 10.
 Confirm that money drops to negative balances and that the three-step narrative concludes on `learnmore`.
 - **No Happiness State**: Repeatedly choose options that harm happiness to confirm that `nohappiness.html` becomes reachable and that restarting clears modifiers.
 - **Audio Unlock**: Load the site with autoplay disabled, click once, and note that background music begins without stacking loops.
-- **Mobile Gate**: Narrow the viewport, observe the inline mobile template, then widen and use the provided button to restore the active view.
+- **Mobile Layout**: Resize to portrait to verify the mobile HUD summary appears, the primary money/happiness block is hidden, interior cards scroll instead of overflowing, and gameplay continues; rotate back to return to the desktop layout without reloads.
+- **Desktop Visual Pass**: Run a quick widescreen pass (≥ aspect 1:1) to confirm HUD blocks, scenario padding, and the learn-more iframe spacing remain correct after changes.

 ## Maintenance Checklist
 - When adding a new scenario, register it in `buildScenarioLibrary` and decide whether it belongs to the `core` or `random` pool—no standalone HTML stub is necessary.